-In October 2009, the Baxter License Agreement was amended to allow the Company to manufacturer indibulin.
-No milestones under the license agreement were reached or expensed since 2007.
+In October 2009, the Baxter License Agreement was amended to allow the Company to manufacture indibulin.
+During the year ended December 31, 2012, a milestone of \$250 thousand was reached and expensed.
+No milestones under the license agreement were reached or expensed during the three months ended March 31, 2013.